-All units must be constructed outside of the mapped 100-year floodplains.
-No exceptions will be granted to the 100-year floodplain restriction while projects within the 500-year floodplain restriction will be scored lower than projects located outside of flood hazard areas.
+Al units must be constructed outside of the mapped 100 and 500-year floodplains.
+No exceptions will be granted to the 100-year floodplain restriction while exceptions to the 500-year floodplain restriction will require information from the applicant describing flood control structures planned or currently built and how the housing units will especially benefit LMI households in accessing areas not anticipated to be available to a wide range of LMI households.